-Leave the world of work step-by-step with partial retirement.
+Leave the world of work step-by-step with partial retirement

 Gently ease out of working life with partial retirement

 Do you want to go straight into retirement from full-time work?
 It's not the ideal solution for every employee.
 Many people therefore contemplate a phased withdrawal from working life.
 Partial retirement enables gainfully employed persons to reduce their working hours on a gradual, permanent basis from age 58 onward.
-Phased retirement also offers a potential solution for those wishing to carry on working part-time after reaching statutory retirement age.
+Phased retirement also offers a potential solution for those wishing to carry on working part-time after reaching reference age.

 Staggered retirement under the second pillar calls for careful planning